Many unique stops in Lincoln, Nebraska make this capital city a must-visit full of allure with attractions perfect for a Midwest vacation

-At its birth, Lincoln, Nebraska was wild with sprawling salt marshes, wide-open plains of swaying wheat and expansive buffalo grass prairies dotted with grazing cattle.
+At its birth, Lincoln, Nebraska was wild with sprawling salt marshes, wide-open plains of swaying wheat, and expansive buffalo grass prairies dotted with grazing cattle.
 The Old West of bygone eras was the landscape in which figures like Buffalo Bill Cody, Lewis and Clark, and Crazy Horse lived out their historic adventures.
 Founded in 1856 as the Village of Lancaster, its 500 citizens renamed their expanding city Lincoln in 1869, after America’s revered 16th president.
 More than 290,000 people thrive in the capital city today, burgeoning its rich history and abundant art and culture.
 Plan your Midwest vacation with these Lincoln, Nebraska hotspots in mind for a great group experience.

 Lincoln’s Art Scene

-In the Antelope Valley neighborhood of Lincoln, Karen Kunc founded Constellation Studios in 2013, a premier spot offering a unique perspective into the world of printmaking.
-Karen offers bookmaking and other distinct paper workshops, art residencies, and exhibits both for sale and viewing pleasure.
+In the Antelope Valley neighborhood of Lincoln, Karen Kunc founded Constellation Studios in 2013.
+Step into a premier spot offering a unique perspective into the world of printmaking.
+In fact, Karen offers bookmaking and other distinct paper workshops, art residencies, and exhibits both for sale and viewing pleasure.

-The LUX Center for the Arts encompasses everything arts-related ranging from mixed-media, painting, glass and metal/jewelry classes to outreach programs, fellowships, residency teaching programs and personal artistic growth opportunities.
-Beautiful things happen here when artists gather to create and display resplendent visual crafts.
+The LUX Center for the Arts encompasses everything arts-related under one roof.
+Find mixed-media, painting, glass and metal/jewelry classes, outreach programs, fellowships, residency teaching programs and personal artistic growth opportunities here.
+Beautiful things happen at the LUX when artists gather to create and display resplendent visual crafts.
 The LUX is a vital Lincoln community organization that connects people through art and experiential opportunities.

-Experience sophistication at Kiechel Fine Art where 19th and 20th-century American art and contemporary regional and national prints are on display.
-Get your art appraised by professionals or sell your pieces outright or on consignment.
+Another special experience oozes sophistication at Kiechel Fine Art.
+Marvel 19th and 20th-century American art and contemporary regional and national prints on display.
+Additionally, you can get your art appraised by professionals or sell your pieces outright or on consignment.
 There are four gallery floors to peruse and a relaxing rooftop area offering panoramic city views.

 Lincoln touts a fabulous assortment of museums showcasing many art genres, prehistoric fossils and unique procurements.
 The traditions of quiltmaking are alive at the International Quilt Museum, the world’s largest collection of quilts dating back to the 17th-century.
 The Speedway Motors Museum of American Speed is every car enthusiasts’ dream.
 View rare and vintage items, racing memorabilia, and history-making vehicles and driving elements.